pbissonho/fast.cli/README.md

 ## Plugin System

 The plugin system is the way in which you can create, use and share your own resources.
-Think of them as plugins for VS Code, but in this case for a CLI.
+Think of them as plugins for Visual Studio Code, but in this case for a CLI.

 This CLI is intended to provide the tool for you to create your own CLI, by default the CLI comes with no resources, that is, it does not have any available plugin, command or scaffold.
 So to use it is necessary to install at least one plugin.

-No VS Code os plugins can provide snippets, themes, icons and other things.
+In Visual Studio Code the plugins can provide snippets, themes, icons and other things.

 In this CLI the plugins provide: